Yandy Díaz Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 16th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 17th in the league.

-- The Cubs give up the sixth-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to give up the third-fewest home runs in baseball (51 total, one per game).

+- Hendricks (0-1) gets the start for the Cubs, his second of the season.

-- The righty's last appearance came on Wednesday against the New York Mets, when he went eight innings, surrendering two earned runs while giving up four hits.
+- The righty last pitched on Thursday against the New York Mets, when he tossed 4 1/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.